brett8883/Super-Firmware_Cache/MavicProVariants/MavicPro_SP_lights_OUT_variant/readme.md

 ***Firmware Compatibility:***

-To use this Custom firmware, your aircraft MUST BE ON STOCK FW:
+To use this Custom firmware, your aircraft MUST BE ON STOCK FW: V01.04.0300 or already be on another Super-Patcher Variant with a different FC#.

+**When in doubt flash stock V01.04.0300**

 ===